nft-dna/PricyCom-API-GraphQL/doc/gitbook/schema-structure.md

     # Unban the collection (moderators only)
     unbanCollection(contract: Address!): Boolean!

+    # Approve the in-review memetoken (moderators only)
+    approveMemeToken(contract: Address!): Boolean!

+    # Decline the in-review memetoken (moderators only)
+    declineMemeToken(contract: Address!): Boolean!

+    # Ban the memetoken (moderators only)
+    banMemeToken(contract: Address!): Boolean!

+    # Unban the memetoken (moderators only)
+    unbanMemeToken(contract: Address!): Boolean!

     # Ban the token (moderators only)
     banToken(contract: Address!, tokenId: BigInt!): Boolean!